noamross/pubtime/README.md

 journals.

-This is an in-development project to examine the time-to acceptance of various journals (starting in ecology), and possibly identify journals faking submission times.
+This is an in-development project to examine the time-to acceptance of various journals (starting in ecology), and possibly identify journals using reject-and-resubmit to shorten apparent time to publication..
 The theory is that the latter will have a set of oddly short review times that are likely to fail to line up with the dates encoded in DOI schemes.